-The Editor/Associate Editor (who are expertise in your field) will evaluate the manuscript for scope, quality, originality, accuracy of results, validity of methodology, interest for the readership, etc.
+The manuscript screening process involves a review by a Section Editor of our journal.
+The Section Editor (who are experts in your field) will evaluate the manuscript for scope, quality, originality, accuracy of results, validity of methodology, interest for the readership, etc.

-When the required number of reviews have been received (usually two) the Section Editor will consider the experts’ opinions and communicate the review comments to authors(s).
+When the required number of reviews have been received (usually two) the Section Editor will consider the experts’ opinions and communicate the reviewed comments to authors(s).

 If the decision is for revision, the author(s) will be required to review comments and revise their manuscript.

-When submitting the revision, the author(s) must ensure their response and revised manuscript correctly addresses all reviewers’ comments.
+When submitting the revision, the author(s) must ensure the revised manuscript correctly addresses all reviewers’ comments.

-The revised manuscript will be re-evaluated by the original handling section editor, who will either make an immediate decision or send the manuscript for further peer review prior to making a decision.
+The revised manuscript will be re-evaluated by the original handling section editor, who will either make an immediate decision or send the manuscript for further peer review before deciding.